Last Updated on January 22, 2023

 - Blessed Warrior: You learn two cleric cantrips, which you cast with your charisma like your paladin spells.

-- Interception: You can block 1d10 + your proficiency bonus worth of damage being dealt to a creature within 5 ft of you so long as you are wielding a weapon or a shield.
+- Interception: You can block 1d10 + your proficiency bonus worth of damage being dealt to a creature within 5 feet of you so long as you are wielding a weapon or a shield.

 Your fighting style depends on how you want to play, and each of these can be equally beneficial to the subclass.